Drin (river): Geography

+Economy

+Drin river contains the largest hydroelectric power station group in the Balkans regarding the installed capacity and reservoir capacity.
 The Drin is extremely important for the Albanian economy, especially for its electrical production.
+The three largest hydropower facilities produce 70.6% of Albania's electricity (approx. 1400MW of total installed capacity).
+North Macedonia has built two hydropower plants – Globocica (42 MW) and Spilje Hydro Power Plant (84 MW) on the Black Drin.

-Four hydropower facilities produce most of Albania's electricity (over 1200MW capacity).
-The artificial Lake Fierza created by the dam at Fierzë is the largest artificial lake in Albania with its surface of 73 km².
+The artificial Lake Fierza created by the dam at Fierzë is the largest artificial lake in Albania with its surface of 73 km2.
 The second largest artificial lake is also built on this river.
-Vau i Dejës lake has an area of 25 km².
+Vau i Dejës lake has an area of 25 km2.
 Construction of the Fierza power station caused some controversy in the 1980s.
 Without reaching any agreement, the Albanian government ordered the reservoir to be filled with water, which flooded some border areas of Kosovo, then part of Yugoslavia.
 The Yugoslav government protested, but no solution was agreed on.
 Thus, today, Lake Fierza is shared by Albania and Kosovo.

-Human history
+Watershed basin

+History

 The ancient name of the river was Drilon.
 The valley of the river was inhabited by several Illyrian peoples.
 It was probably dominated at some point and to some extent by the Enchele.
 The tribal territory of the Taulantii and of the Labeatae was most likely located near the river.